inato/data-engineer-take-home-test/README.md

 1. Clone the repository provided (do **not** fork it).
 2. Work through each step, starting with Step 1.
 3. Commit your code at the end of each step to track your progress.
+4. Publish it on your GitHub (or Gitlab, or whatever...)
+5. Send us the link and tell us approximatively how much time you spent on this assignment

+Note that the test should take between 1 to 3 hours to complete.

 ## Guidelines for Success